 - Skukuza is the largest of Kruger’s rest camps and has several restaurant and café options.

-- There is also the ‘Station‘ — a complex which opened in May 2020 that particularly caters for families.
+- There is also the ‘Station‘ — a complex that opened in May 2020 that particularly caters for families.
 It has a deli, restaurant, bar, a 360° cinema, coffee and ice-cream café and a kid’s zone.

 - There is a doctor on site.